 Article 1.
 Name and Authorization

-This organization shall be called the Lafayette Parish Library Board of Control existing by virtue of the provisions of Louisiana Revised Statutes 25:214, et seq. and by Joint Ordinance (No. JO-023-2020) of the Lafayette City Council and the Lafayette Parish Council.
-The Board shall exercise the power, authority, and duties as outlined in the statute and ordinance.
+This organization shall be called the Lafayette Parish Library Board of Control (hereinafter the “Board”) existing by virtue of the provisions of Title 25, Chapter 3, Part I of the Louisiana Revised Statutes (La.
+R.S.
+25:211, et seq.) and by Joint Ordinance (No. JO-023-2020) of the Lafayette City Council and the Lafayette Parish Council.
+The Board shall have the power, authority, and duties as outlined in applicable Louisiana law and applicable ordinances of the Parish of Lafayette.

 Article 2.
 Membership

 Section 1.
 The Board shall consist of eight (8) members.
-In accordance with state law and the Joint Ordinance, the Parish Council shall appoint seven (7) members to the Board, each of whom shall be a citizen of Lafayette Parish.
+In accordance with La.
+R.S.
+25:214(B) and Joint Ordinance JO-023-2020, the Parish Council shall appoint seven (7) members to the Board, each of whom shall be a citizen of Lafayette Parish.
 The President of Lafayette Parish shall be ex officio, a member of the Board, provided, however, that the President shall have the right to designate another member of the governing authority of the parish to serve in his/her place on the Board in accordance with La.
 R.S.
-25:214B.
-The ex-officio has full voting privileges.
+25:214(B).
+The ex-officio member of the Board has full voting privileges.

 Section 2.
 All appointments shall be for a term of five (5) years from the date of appointment in accordance with La.
 R.S.
-25:214B.
+25:214(B).
 A Board Member whose term has expired may continue to serve on the Board until such time as the Parish Council appoints a replacement.

 Section 3.
 Board Members may not serve more than twelve (12) consecutive years.
 A Board Member shall not seek re-appointment to their seat if the new term would extend their consecutive years of service on the Board beyond twelve (12) years.

 Section 4.
-Any Board Member who misses four (4) Board meetings in any twelve (12) month period shall be deemed to have resigned from the Board.
-In that instance, the President shall promptly notify the Clerk of the Council of the resignation.
+Any Board Member who misses four (4) Board meetings in any twelve (12) month period shall be deemed to have resigned from the Board and shall be automatically deemed removed from the Board.
+In that instance, the President of the Board shall promptly notify the Clerk of the Council of the resignation.
 The Parish Council shall appoint a replacement member to fill the unexpired term of the resigned Board Member.

 Section 5.
 In the event of a Board vacancy for any other reason, the Parish Council shall appoint a replacement member to fill the unexpired term of the prior Board Member.